safugl/embanded/README.md

 <img title="simulated_data" alt="simulated_data" src="./examples/python/example_sklearn_02.png">

 ### 3.2.
 Simulation example with Python
 This example uses a synthetic dataset created by [5] for scikit-learn.
-A EM-banded model is fit to the data.
+An EM-banded model is fit to the data.
 Separate regularization hyperparameters are declared to each predictor.
 The figure below has been modified from the tutorial described by [5].
 It now also includes weights estimated by two EM-banded estimators.
 The modified script is available [here](examples/python/example_sklearn_01.py).

 <img title="sklearn-tutorial" alt="sklearn-tutorial data" src="./examples/python/example_sklearn_01.png">